 Before submitting any request you are advised to check the University's Publication Scheme to determine whether the information you require is already available publicly.

-If you need any advice on your request, or you are unhappy with our response, please write to the Information Governance Team at the address shown below:
+If you need any advice on your request, or you are unhappy with our response, please write to the Information Governance Team at:

 Request for information relating to yourself

 If you wish to request information that relates to yourself, you can do so under the GDPR.
 Further guidance on your rights under the GDPR is on our privacy pages.